golemfactory/yagna-docs/payments/using-golem-on-mainnet/restoring-your-backed-up-golem-wallet.md

 yagna id create --from-keystore ./key.json
 ```

 This should create a new identity in yagna based on your backed-up wallet.
+If the private key that you just imported is password-protected, the message that you receive on a successful import will include `isLocked: true` and means that you'll need to unlock the key later on before it can be used by yagna.

+On the other hand, if the message reads: `isLocked: false`, it means that you're using an uprotected keystore file.

 ### Set the new identity as yagna's default